srwaggon/mocha/README.md

 # Backlog
 ## Bugs
 1. The player's sprite is not centered on the screen.
 It is in the SE quadrant of the center.
-1. The player's sprite is not centered on its pickingUpEntity's hitbox.
+1. The player's sprite is not centered on its entity's hitbox.
 The right and bottom sides overhang by any difference in size.

 ## Stories / Epics
 These represent units of work **to be done.**